-As a matter of fact, after I found them I wanted to compare it to the Glowforge.
+As a matter of fact, after I found them I wanted to compare them to the Glowforge.

 So, I wanted something that would cut a wide variety of materials, something that would fit with my home office set up, and something that was of great value.

 In other words, something that cut with great precession and little effort.

 What Different Materials Can An OMTech Co2 Laser Cutter, Cut?

 For one thing, the OMTech website their 40W can cut up to 1/8th inch and the 50W co2 laser machines can cut up to 1/4th inch.
 But, I have seen in groups where they have cut thicker materials.
 But I would do some further research before I attempt this.

 Not to mention the work area of each co2 laser engraving machine is different.
 So, I went with a 50W OMTech laser.
 Of course, price played a big role in my decision.
 To summarize, the 50w laser systems are most comparable with the Glowforge.